-3-D Designer • Animator • Art Administrator • Art Consultant • Art Educator • Art Historian • Art Therapist • Art Writer/Critic • Papermaker • Cartoonist • Ceramicist • Gallery director/assistant • Potter • Curator • Filmmaker • Graphic Designer • Illustrator Media Artist • Painter • Performer • Photographer • Printmaker • Sculptor • Art Critic
+3-D Designer • Animator • Art Administrator • Art Consultant • Art Educator • Art Historian • Art Therapist • Art Writer/Critic • Papermaker • Cartoonist • Ceramicist • Gallery Director/ Assistant • Potter • Curator • Filmmaker • Graphic Designer • Illustrator Media Artist • Painter • Performer • Photographer • Printmaker • Sculptor • Arts and Social Practice

 Marygrove College’s Art Department believes that an education in the visual arts should consist of the development and understanding of artistic skills, associated theories of creating art, art history and the importance of building a personal aesthetic voice.
 An integral part of this philosophy focuses on developing within our students the dedication and desire needed to move forward in their artistic endeavors while building a commitment to art as a life-long process.

-With an emphasis on leadership through practice, participation in Marygrove’s art program requires an open mind, an understanding of artistic skills, associated theories of creating art, art history and the importance of building a personal aesthetic and the linkage between the visual arts and the other disciplines encountered in the liberal arts experience.
+With an emphasis on leadership through practice, participation in Marygrove’s art program requires an open mind to see the linkage between the visual arts and the other disciplines encountered in the liberal arts experience.
 Our curriculum provides students with a well-rounded foundation in the process of making art by emphasizing everything from developing traditional skills to experimenting with conceptual approaches.

 Our small class size allows for individual attention and interaction with a faculty that consist of practicing, professional artists and educators.
-The department has eight student studios, a student gallery, a major exhibition space and MAO, an active student art association.
-The Gallery at Marygrove showcases four to five major exhibitions a year as well as the All Student Exhibition, Student Summer Challenge and the Senior Degree Exhibitions.
-The department also sponsors a variety of guest lectures and a number of Master Classes throughout the year.
+The department has six student studios, a student gallery, a major exhibition space and an active student body.
+The Gallery at Marygrove showcases three major exhibitions a year as well as the All Student Exhibition, and the Senior Degree Exhibitions.
+The department also sponsors a variety of guest lectures and a number of Master Classes throughout the year where students have the opportunity to work with and get feedback from practicing professional artists from around the country.

 SPECIAL ELEMENTS OF THE PROGRAM